+- 1. The student will demonstrate an understanding of the concepts of due process of law, equal protection of the law, and how violations of constitutional rights impact upon law enforcement.

+- 2. The student will demonstrate an understanding of how constitutional amendments, specifically the first, fourth, fifth, sixth, eighth and fourteenth, affect peace officer responsibilities.

-- 1. The student will describe and explain rules, elements and provisions of Colorado Revised Statutes, Title 16, Articles 1, 2, and 3 and Rules 4 and 41 of the Colorado Rules of Criminal Procedure. - 2.
-The student will explain the laws and court decisions as they pertain to evidence: - a.
-Types of evidence - b.
+- 3. The student will demonstrate an understanding of the rules of evidence, elements and provisions of Colorado Revised Statutes, Title 16, Articles 1, 2, and 3, and Rules 4 and 41 of the Colorado Rules of Criminal Procedure.

+- 4. The student will demonstrate an understanding of laws and court decisions as they pertain to evidence:

+- a.
+Types of evidence

+- b.
 Admissibility

-- 3. The student will review the laws and court decisions as they pertain to searches and seizures.
+- 5. The student will demonstrate an understanding of laws and court decisions as they pertain to searches and seizures of:

 - a.
 Persons

 - b.
 Vehicles

 - c.
 Property

 - d.
 Warrants